 What is the Expense?

-- Cost is an investment made towards assets purchased for future benefits in business, while expense is spent on ongoing business for revenue generation.
+- Cost is an investment towards the purchase of assets for the future benefits of the business.
+At the same time, the expense is on the ongoing business for revenue generation.

 - Cost is a one-time payment in nature, while expense is a regular payment.

-- Cost is usually reflected in the balance sheet, while expense forms part of the profit and loss statement.
+- The balance sheet usually reflects Cost, while expense forms part of the profit and loss statement.

-The bottom line is that in order to distinctively and correctly differentiate between cost and expense one must understand the purpose and accounting treatment.
+The bottom line is that to distinctively and correctly differentiate between cost and expense; one must understand the purpose and accounting treatment.
 I hope this article helps to avoid the interchangeable use of the two terms in the future.

-This has a been a guide to the top differences between cost vs expense.
-Here we also discuss the cost and expense key differences with Examples, infographics, and comparison table.
+This article has been a guide to Cost vs. Expense.
+Here we discuss the top differences between cost and expense along with infographics and comparison table.
 You may also have a look at the following articles –